 Book to film adaptations – a complete guide

-Follow this guide to adapt your novel into film.
+Follow this guide to for adapting books to film.

 How can I turn my book into a movie?